roguewatt/via-framework/README.md

 Reference Time is the temporal anchor of a forecasting sample.
 It defines the information state used to construct that sample.
 - Each training, validation, test, or live sample has one Reference Time.
 - Every input value included in the sample must satisfy: `Issue Time ≤ Reference Time`

+Reference Time is related to, but not always identical to, the forecast origin.
+- **Forecast origin** is the point on the forecasting timeline from which future horizons are measured.
+- **Reference Time** defines the information state used to construct the forecasting sample.

+In many forecasting systems, the two timestamps are equal.
+They may differ when the model's forecast horizon is anchored to a market, operational, or product-specific time rather than directly to the latest information state.

 For example, consider a half-hourly solar-generation model using `Solar Radiation Forecast` and `Cloud Cover Forecast` as input features.
 The model jointly produces `HH0`, `HH1`, and `HH2` as separate outputs.